Building customisable forms - BETA

 When someone clicks on a Public form's URL, the fields will be empty, awaiting completion.
 After completing the form and clicking Submit, the respondent will see a Success message and a record of their responses.

 When a respondent submits a form for the first time, a Notification email is sent to form Overseers, informing them that a new response has been submitted.
-A Confirmation email is sent to the person who submitted the form (if an email address is provided).
-This includes any confirmation email content added within ChurchSuite as well as an automated summary of the submitted data.
+A Confirmation email is sent to the person who submitted the form (as described below) and this email is logged in the person's communication log on their contact or child record when Send Invite has been used.
+The email includes any confirmation email content added within ChurchSuite as well as an automated summary of the submitted data.
 A confirmation email is also sent if a form is edited at a later date.
-If the respondent is known within ChurchSuite because Send Invite was used, the confirmation email will be logged in the person's communication.

 Responses are only created when a form has been successfully submitted via the form page.